Relative Paths to Project Resources

 Selecting the Root Folder

-You can specify the root folder in the Resource Root project property.
-You can specify the absolute path to the folder, or use one of the following options:
+You can specify the root folder in the Resource Root project property and the absolute path to the folder location, or use one of the following options:

-• ${projectDir} – The path to the folder the project is stored in.
+• ${projectDir} – The path to the location where the project XML file or composite project folder is stored.

 • ${workspaceDir} – The path to the folder containing the workspace file.
 The default ReadyAPI workspace is stored in the C:\Users\<username>\ folder.